OnyxLib/Grid-Empire-World-Planner/README.md

 2. Unzip "GE_WorldPlanner_Package.zip".
 3. Open the folder and run "GE_WorldPlanner.exe".
 Make sure that the tiles and backgrounds folder are in the same directory/folder for it to load into the application.
 4. (optional) You can upload custom tiles and backgrounds into the program by adding it to the tiles and backgrounds folder.

+## Features
+- 100x60 Tile map with most of the tiles in the game
+- Add and remove tiles and backgrounds
+- search for tiles
+- 1x1, 3x3, 5x5 brush sizes
+- fill tool
+- toggle grid
+- toggle layer
+- clear map
+- select tile from tile map
+- Exportable map render, map file, list of blocks
+- Import map file

 ## Future Plans
 - [ ] Add all the tiles and backgrounds when the redesign is complete